Click here to download the PDF

 The Insides System contains two sizes of The Insides Tube, 28 Fr and 22 Fr.
 As a general guide:

-If the Clinician determines that neither the 28 Fr or 22 Fr tube sizes are appropriate, a minimum 20 Fr balloon retained tube is recommended.
-Please note, a balloon retained tube with an ENFitTM connection does not couple with The Insides Pump.
+If the Clinician determines that neither the 28 Fr or 22 Fr tube sizes are appropriate, a minimum 20 Fr balloon retained tube is recommended. please note, a balloon retained tube with an ENFitTM connection does not couple with The Insides Pump.

 If a patient has a parastomal hernia, caution is needed when inserting the tube.
 Possible bowel kinking can prevent the tube from being inserted and can create a risk of perforation.
 The increased external length of bowel can prevent the tube from being positioned and anchored correctly.
 Digitally palpating the distal tract will indicate the direction of distal limb, any narrowing or kinking, and the distance to fascia.